Spring Roll Filling

 What we want when cooking spring roll mixture, is to get the filling as dry and moisture-free as possible.
 Any excess moisture will ruin your wraps, and they might crack or break during rolling or storage or frying.

 This is how they look once wrapped and fried: Spring Rolls

-The trick is to try and estimate an approximate combination of the three ingredients that suits your preferences.
+The trick is to try and estimate an approximate combination of the first three ingredients (finely sliced cabbage, grated carrots, green capsicaum)that suits your preferences.
 If you like capsicums, feel free to add more.
 If you find the carrots too much, use less.
 You can't go wrong with this recipe, a little more or less is fine.

 First, you want to cook the chicken separately.
 Take a small pan and add 1 tbsp. butter/margarine , when it melts add the chicken cubes, quarter tsp. each of ginger and garlic pastes, salt, pinch of chili powder and turmeric.
 Let this cook without adding any water at all in it.
 Keep the pan partially covered and maintain a medium temperature, and stir every now and then.
 Once the chicken is tender and done, add the tsp. of lemon juice, then dry off any excess liquid/moisture until it literally begins to stick to the bottom of the pan, so you know there is no moisture left.
 Now turn off the heat, then using a wooden spoon, crush the pieces until all are shredded...then set aside.